JustgeekDE/ESP8266-devBoard/README.md

 The chip reset of the ESP8266 is only released after the 500mA has been successfully negotiated.

 Since a FT230X is used, the UART interface is lacking the DTR signal.

+## Notes
+- The USB socket on the ftdi board is a bit to far away from the board edge